b3-exmo/b3-exmo.github.io/docs/index.md

 &nbsp;

 ### Who is this for?
 Primarily for my own catharsis.
 I don't really have a target audience.
 Truth be told, this began as an anxiety-driven preemptive response to a hypothetical conversation partner, who might demand that I back up my claims with sources.
 These notes eventually became a way for me to organize my own thoughts and dispositions.

-Today, they're more of a "letter to my past self."
-Not a satisfying answer for a target audience.
+I don't want my notes to be thought of as a "letter" in the style of *[CES Letter](https://cesletter.org/)* or the *[Light and Truth Letter](https://www.lightandtruthletter.org/)*.
+My notes are going to change because my understanding of theology is subject to change.
+For that reason, I don't like the idea of a static publication (such as print or a .pdf) since I won't be able to make adjustments or corrections.
+Think of these notes as *a publicly available notebook* from a guy you don't personally know.
+It's not a satisfying answer for a target audience, but that's reality.

-So, I suppose this is meant for folks in the *Mormonosphere* who are "physically in, mentally out," as I had been at one point in time.
+So, I suppose we could say that this is meant for folks in the *Mormonosphere* who are "physically in, mentally out," as I had been at one point in time.
 If you're interested in finding sources for the not-so-wholesome things the LDS church has been a part of, then I expect you'll find some satisfying content here.

 &nbsp;